Computer Science – Academia and Industry

 For that moment when you look practicality straight in the eye

-If you are in the 11th grade, majoring in computer science, you have probably asked yourself at some point – how do you develop a chess game?
+If you're an 11th-grader majoring in computer science, at some point, you have probably found yourself wondering – how do you develop a chess game?
 How does the internet work?
-How do you recognize a person in an image?
 How do you develop an app?
-What are the languages and platforms in popular use in the industry?
+And what are the languages and platforms in high demand in the industry?

 More about the program

-Part one (11th grade): Towards opening a window to academia and industry, monthly enrichment meetings will be held in the afternoon and will include lectures by experts, activities and exposure to advanced methods, innovative developing tools, and advanced technologies.
-The participants’ teachers will also be taking part in the meetings, thus creating a common basis of interest with their students, which they can expand later on, in class.
+- Phase 1 (11th grade): Designed to introduce students to the worlds of academia and industry, this phase includes monthly enrichment sessions in the afternoon that consist of lectures by experts and activities that expose participants to advanced professional methods, innovative developing tools, and cutting-edge technologies.
+Participants' teachers will also be taking part in the sessions, thus creating a common interest with their students, upon which they can expand later on, in class.

-Part two (12th grade): During this part, excelling students will develop a software project (accredited as a 5-point thesis paper for their matriculation diploma), under the supervision and guidance of individuals from the academia or industry, in a manner resembling “the real scientific-technological world” (see example).
-The project’s entire development process will be done with the school teachers’ and program teams’s active involvement and support.
+- Phase 2 (12th grade): Designed to take outstanding students to the next level.
+Participants will develop a software project – accredited as a 5-point matriculation thesis – under the supervision of individuals from the relevant fields in academia or industry and in a manner resembling the real scientific-technological world.
+The project’s development in its entirety will be done with the support of the schools' teachers and the program's educational team.

 For more information, visit the Hebrew site.